Maya ManStarPower

 "At the center of StarQuest is the 'AI default girl,' a synthetic performer born from datasets and optimized for beauty, obedience, and perfection.
 Caught in perpetual cycles of training, performing, winning, and losing, she embodies the paradox of contemporary visibility: to exist is to perform, and to perform is to repeat.
 Both product and performer, she mirrors the conditions of digital life, where the boundaries between labor, entertainment, and identity blur."

 StarQuest Edits emerge from moments within the central generative work and take the form of “fan edits,” an internet-native phenomenon on platforms such as TikTok and YouTube where users reassemble existing footage into condensed montages that amplify particular characters, personalities, or emotional arcs.
 Drawing from the AI-generated dancers and confessional monologues of StarQuest, these edits use existing CapCut templates to isolate fleeting moments of performance and transform them into stylized loops that echo the rhythms and aesthetics of social media fan culture.
-Each edit is exhibited on an iPhone, mounted with a familiar selfie accessory, and affixed to metallic silver tiles.
+Each edit is exhibited on an iPhone, mounted with a familiar selfie accessory, and affixed to mirrored tiles often seen in home dance studios or gyms.
 Together, these elements point towards the circulation of young women’s bodies online as content and algorithmically mediated spectacle.

 Within the exhibition, Man undertakes a sustained act of worldbuilding.
 Her layered narratives, character arcs, and studio ephemera operate as both fiction and infrastructure.
 In several behind-the-scenes segments of StarQuest, dancers are interviewed in the studio, and in the background, viewers may notice a sign that reads “Shimmer.”
 The word did not begin as a deliberate branding choice but emerged unexpectedly from the artist’s AI experiments, ultimately becoming the fictional dance company at the center of StarQuest.
 The Shimmer Quotes series draws from the motivational posters commonly found in classrooms, gyms, and dance studios—spaces where slogans promise confidence and resilience amid demanding training cultures.
 Drawing on language from motivational posters seen in the Abby Lee Dance Company studio as well as phrases from the Instagram posts of Man’s childhood dance studio, the generated quotes attempt to offer encouragement but often collapse into contradiction or absurdity.
 The resulting slogans, such as “With a Little Sparkle, Anything Is Hard”, sharpen Man’s exploration of performance and algorithmic influence.